noefp/easy_gdb/README.md

 gene3	10.84	6.06	9.98	13.59	8.37	11.23	10.11	9.68	10.89	18.21
 ```

 Inside the `expression_data` directory it is possible to organize the expression datasets in subfolders to separate them by technology (RNA-seq, microarray, proteomics, metabolomics, etc.) or by species.
-Only one single `expression_info.json` file is needed to configure all datasets, even when subfolders are used.

 ```
     expression_data/
-    |---- expression_info.json
     |---- RNA-seq_experiments/
           |---- dataset1.txt
           |---- dataset2.txt